newcomers-masscollabs-services/daily-reports/README.md

 # Daily Reports

 Daily Reports for presentations and codes for the newcomers !
+Here we tell what's cooking inside ...

 * https://codeberg.org/newcomers/daily-reports